ashikase/Localization/README.md

 * [Language and Locale IDs](https://developer.apple.com/library/prerelease/ios/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html)

 Please keep translations as close as possible in meaning to the original English.
 Please do not use slang or inappropriate language.
+Localizations created by native speakers are preferred.

 Contributing
 ============